-- 1. Suspension rates declined 1.5% to 1.3%.
-As we return to more normal school operations suspensions continue to be an area of focus for our administration and PBIS teams. - 2.
-Suspension rates for students with disabilities increased 0.8% to 6.8%. - 3.
-Suspension rates for students identifying as two or more races increased to 5.1% suspended at least once.
+- 1. Suspension rates increased slightly from 1.3% in 2019 to 1.9% in 2022.
+As we returned to full in-person instruction in the 2021-2022 school year, student behaviors increased and continue to be an area of focus for our administration and PBIS teams. - 2.
+Suspension rates for students with disabilities remained high and relatively unchanged from pre-pandemic levels. - 3.
+Suspension rates for students identifying as socioeconomically disadvantaged increased from 1.6% in 2019 to 7.5% suspended at least once in 2022.
+Evaluating data from all subgroups continues to be a focus for our school team.